Termination

 We can instruct Gobra to check for termination by adding the decreases

 keyword to the specification of a function or a loop.
-It must come after the invariant

 Sometimes, this suffices and a termination measure can be automatically inferred.

-For example, for simple functions like:
+For example, for simple functions like Abs

 decreases